 - Identified as a contractor

-- Where an arrangement is deemed to be with an Independent Contractor, JCU is liable only to pay the rates or fixed fee as defined in the relevant contract.
-Unless specified in that contract, JCU has no further obligation to pay superannuation directly to the individual’s fund, accrue entitlements or remit to the Office of State Revenue or Australian Taxation Office.
+2.1 Contractor, superannuation not payable: Where an arrangement is deemed to be with an Independent Contractor, and superannuation is not payable, JCU is liable only to pay the rates or fixed fee as defined in the relevant contract.
+JCU has no further obligation to pay superannuation directly to the individual’s fund, accrue entitlements or remit to the Office of State Revenue or Australian Taxation Office.

 - Appropriate staff within each Division are responsible for determining the scope of work to be undertaken and the requirements of the Service Provider.
 Staff within the Divisions may utilize the services of HR and / or P2P to document the requirements in a position description or scoping document and identify Service Providers to meet the scope of work in accordance with applicable procurement and HR policies and procedures.